 Jupiter, being the biggest planet in the solar system will be decently visible to us.
 We may be able to see the north equatorial belt and south equatorial belt if we are able to bump our magnification to 100X and nail our focus.

 In a perfect scenario, we may also be able to see Jupiter’s four moons.

 Mars will barely be visible to us.
 We may be able to see Mars as an orange dot with no significant terrestrial features.

 Saturn is most probably the prettiest and most distinguishable planet in our solar system because of its ring.
-Though Saturn will appear to be very small but we will be able to see its beautiful ring.
+Though Saturn will appear to be very small, we will be able to see its beautiful ring.

-Lagoon and Orion nebula will also be visible if we are observing them in a clear and unpolluted night sky.
+Lagoon and Orion nebula will also be visible if we observe them in a clear and unpolluted night sky.

 As mentioned above, the environmental factor plays a crucial role in stargazing.
 So choose your place wisely, away from light pollution.
 And stargaze only when you have a clear sky.